 When the potato is cooked, drain in a colander and leave to steam dry for 1 minute.
 Return the potato to the pan and mash until smooth with a potato masher.
 Mix in a knob of butter (if you have some) and the softened onion.
 Taste and add salt and pepper if necessary.
 Keep warm in the pan with a lid on.

 Heat a splash of oil in your (now empty) frying pan on high heat.
-Stir-fry the sugar snap peas for 2 mins.
+Stir-fry the green beans for 2 mins.
 Add the garlic, a good pinch of salt and the water (amount specified in the ingredient list).
 Pop a lid on (or cover with foil) and steam, 3-5 mins.
 Drain any remaining water, then stir through the balsamic vinegar and olive oil (amount specified in the ingredient list).

 Reheat the onion mash if necessary and spoon a generous amount onto your plates.
-Top with the herby chicken and place some garlicky sugar snaps alongside.
+Top with the herby chicken and place some garlicky green beans alongside.
 Drizzle the balsamic dressing from the beans around the plates and finish with a sprinkling of the remaining parsley.
 Enjoy!